 GraphQL leans on a small set of built-in scalars (Int, Float, String, Boolean, ID); real schemas usually need more (UUID, Date, DateTime, JSON, Long).
 Graphitron itself never coerces values; it leaves coercion to graphql-java by emitting GraphQLTypeReference.typeRef("<name>") everywhere a scalar is referenced.
 The reference is resolved against a GraphQLScalarType registered on the synthesized schema, and Graphitron’s scalar resolver does that registration for you so the buildSchema(…) customizer does not have to.

-This recipe walks through declaring the scalar in the SDL, pointing the @scalarType(scalar:) directive at a public static final GraphQLScalarType constant on the classpath, and the convention-table shortcut that lets you omit the directive entirely for shapes covered by graphql-java-extended-scalars.
+This recipe walks through declaring the scalar in the SDL and pointing the @scalarType(scalar:) directive at a public static final GraphQLScalarType constant on the classpath. @scalarType is the single explicit way to bind any non-spec, non-federation scalar.
 The full directive surface (per-arm rejection reasons, LSP completion, classpath-visibility rules) is on the @scalarType directive reference; this recipe is the worked example.

 Declare the scalar and bind it in one place